viet34tqc/notebook/optimization.md

 - Only load necessary resources on the website and try to load them as fast as possible

-## Common techniques for all resources
+## Common techniques optimization for all resources

 - Size
-    - reduce size via minify and compress
+  - reduce js, css assets' size via minify and compress
+  - reduce image size
   - code splitting
   - tree shaking
 - Network: caching, using CDN
+- Wait: reduce the waiting time for the assets
+  - Async/defer js, css
+  - lazy loading below-the-fold image
+  - resources hint

 ## Basic concept